 Configuring a hi-fi system and the space it occupies to produce great sound, all while looking great, is both an art and a science.

 In the early 2000s, the iPod became the de facto MP3 player around the world, and a wide variety of products appeared that could connect with its 30 pin dock connector. iPod speakers combine the amplifier and speakers from a hi-fi system into one package, just like boom boxes of yesteryear.

 Then, some of the most esteemed high-end audio manufacturers started to produce beautiful, great sounding iPod speakers.
-At the time, some cost upwards of $1000.
+At the time, some cost upwards of 1000 dollars.

 These relatively compact yet still good sounding speakers were possible because of one crucial technology, DSP, or digital signal processing.

 Before DSP reached maturity, most audio circuits were analog.
 Circuits, built from primitive components like resistors, capacitors, and inductors, processed signals in the form of continuous waves.
 Designing these systems was quite time-consuming and expensive.
 On top of that, all these individual components added up to a bulky package.